RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 #### List Functionality
 _Design your own linked list class to hold a series of objects._

-## Basic Operations
+## Specified Operations
-The class should have member functions to implement all basic functionality of a list (i.e., appending, inserting and deleting nodes) as well as constructors and destructors.
+The class should have member functions to implement all basic functionality of a list:

+1. Append
+	1. add(): bool
+2. Insert
+	1. insert(newPosition: integer, newEntry: ItemType): bool
+	2. replace(position: integer, newEntry: ItemType): ItemType
+		1. note this will utilize getEntry()
+3. Delete/Remove
+	1. remove()
+4. Clear
+	1. clear()
+5. Empty State
+	1. isEmpty()
+6. Get Item Position
+	1. getEntry()
+7. Get List Length
+	1. getLength()

+ (i.e., appending, inserting and deleting nodes) as well as constructors and destructors.

 You should implement this list such that it can hold any kind of object in the node.
 You must implement this as a pointer to an object.

+##### Node Suggestion
-##### Here is what the abstract node would look like:
+Here is what the abstract node would look like:

 	Node